 Pursuant to all State laws and the Lodi Unified School District policies and procedures, the following steps will be taken to enforce necessary regulations.
-In most cases the disciplinary action is dependent up the situation and the previous behavior record of the student which is retained in a computerized filing system.
+In most cases the disciplinary action is dependent upon the situation and the previous behavior record of the student, which is retained in a computerized filing system.
 Please review the following rules and consequences with your student and contact us if you have any questions regarding the management plan.

 - 1. Informal Interventions: A student may receive informal disciplinary interventions such as: a teacher counseling, an informal conference with a teacher or other school/program administrator, or a counseling with a school resource officer or other school resource center staff, allowing a student a short period of time in an alternative, supervised location; - 2.
 Formal Conference: A student may be required to participate in a conference between school/program staff, the student, and/or the student's parent/guardian; - 3.
 Detention: Detention may be given to a student for up to one hour after the close of a maximum school day; - 6.
-Student Study Team: A student may be required to participate in a student study teams (SST), guidance teams, resource panel teams, or other intervention-related teams that assess the behavior, and develop and implement individualized plans to address the behavior in partnership with the pupil and his/her parents/guardians; - 7.
+Student Study Team: A student may be required to participate in student study teams (SST), guidance teams, resource panel teams, or other intervention-related teams that assess the behavior, and develop and implement individualized plans to address the behavior in partnership with the pupil and his/her parents/guardians; - 7.
 Exclusion from Extracurricular Activities: A student may be restricted or disqualified from participating in extracurricular activities; - 8.
-Community Service: As part of or instead of disciplinary action, a student may be required to perform community service during non-school hours, on school grounds (e.g. school outdoor beautification, campus betterment, teacher, peer, or youth assistance programs, etc.);

-- 9. Reassignment to Alternative Education: A student may be transferred to an alternative education program pursuant to Education Code 48432.5 or 48662; - 10.
-Suspension by Teacher from Class: A teacher may suspend a student for any violation of Education Code 48900 from class for the day of the suspension and the following day by sending the student to the principal for appropriate action; - 11.
+Suspension by Teacher from Class: A teacher may suspend a student for any violation of Education Code 48900 from class for the day of the suspension and the following day by sending the student to the principal for appropriate action; - 9.
 Parent/Guardian Attendance: A teacher may require a parent/guardian of a student, suspended from class under Education Code 48910 for violating Education Code 48900 (i) or (k), to attend a portion of the school day in the class from which the student was suspended.
+Parents/guardians shall be notified of this policy prior to its implementation; - 10.
+On Campus Intervention (OCI): Students may be assigned to On Campus Intervention (OCI).
+Students will report to their first period class and then be escorted to the OCI Room for the remainder of the school day.
+Students who are absent on the day they are assigned OCI will be required to serve OCI upon their return;

-Parents/guardians shall be notified of this policy prior to its implementation; - 12.
-Supervised Suspension: Student may be placed in an on campus, supervised suspension; - Suspension by Site Administrator from School: A student may be suspended from school for any of the reasons set forth in the section entitled "Grounds for Suspension /Expulsion" for no more than five (5) consecutive school day; - 13.
+- 11. Suspension (Out of School): Suspension by Site Administrator from School: A student may be suspended from school for any of the reasons set forth in the section entitled "Grounds for Suspension /Expulsion" for no more than five (5) consecutive school day; - 12.
 Expulsion: A student may be expelled for any of the reasons set forth in the section entitled "Grounds for Suspension/Expulsion" as set forth below.
 Expulsion means the removal of a student from (1) the immediate supervision and control, or (2) the general supervision, of school personnel;